parklab-snu/parklab-snu.github.io/content/news/_index.md

 ## 2026

+**2026.05.11** Congratulations to Hyun Ji Lee, Si Young Choi, and Taeyang Jung on receiving support from the Undergraduate Independent Research Program!

+**2026.03.12** Congratulations to Donghyun Won on receiving the LX fellowship!

 **2026.03.25** Welcome to Ha-Ryeong Lee, a new research associate in the lab!
 Ha-Ryeong will be working on modeling species coexistence.

 **2026.03.09** Welcome to Jaeseung Kim, a new undergraduate student in the lab!
 Jaeseung will be working on modeling collective behavior.